kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 type: Configuration
 ---

-When you install Kyma with Monitoring, it usess the settings defined in what is considered a development profile.
+When you install Kyma with Monitoring, it uses the settings defined in what is considered a development profile.
 In such a configuration, Prometheus stores data only for one day which may be not enough to identify and solve an issue.
 To make Monitoring production-ready and avoid potential performance issues, configure Monitoring to use the production profile.

 ## Production profile